richardvenneman/appsignal-docs/source/elixir/integrations/phoenix.html.md

 This page will describe further ways of configuring AppSignal for the [Phoenix framework][phoenix].
-To add more custom instrumentation to your Phoenix application, read the [Phoenix instrumentation](/elixir/instrumentation/phoenix.html) documentation.
+To add more custom instrumentation to your Phoenix application, read the [Elixir instrumentation](/elixir/instrumentation/index.html) documentation.

 More information can be found in the [AppSignal Hex package documentation][hex-appsignal].